Clark scores 35 for Iowa women in NCAA win over Kentucky

 KENTUCKY’S 11

 Like Iowa, the biggest run for Kentucky was 11 points in a row.
-The Wildcats’ long spurt came in a 2 1/2-minute span in the third quarter that included six consecutive made free throws.
+The Wildcats’ long spurt was over 2 1/2 minutes in the third quarter.
 When Massengill’s layup capped it, they were still down 55-39.
-Iowa responded with a 3-pointer by Warnock and a three-point play by Clark.
+Iowa then got a 3-pointer from Warnock and a three-point play by Clark.

 IMPRESSIVE IMPROVEMENT